jxxcarlson/meenylatex/README.md

 MeenyLaTeX
 =========

-MeenyLaTeX is an experimental version of MiniLatex, which is in turn a subset of LaTeX that can be rendered into pdf by standard tools such as `pdflatex` or into HTML by a suitable application, e.g.,
+MeenyLaTeX is an experimental version of the MiniLatex package.

+MiniLatex (the language) is a subset of LaTeX that can be rendered into pdf by standard tools such as `pdflatex`.
+MiniLatex source text can be live-rendered in a web browser using a suitable application, e.g., [MiniLatex Demo](https://jxxcarlson.github.io/app/minilatex/src/index.html) or [www.knode.io](http://www.knode.io)  For a technical discussion, see the Hackernoon article, [Towards LaTeX in the Browser](https://hackernoon.com/towards-latex-in-the-browser-2ff4d94a0c08).
-[MiniLatex Demo](https://jxxcarlson.github.io/app/minilatex/src/index.html)
-or [www.knode.io](http://www.knode.io)  For a technical discussion, see the Hackernoon article, [Towards LaTeX in the Browser](https://hackernoon.com/towards-latex-in-the-browser-2ff4d94a0c08).

-You can also experiment with the old MiniLaTeX using this [Ellie](https://ellie-app.com/jNN8tyQdh2a1)  I will have an Ellie version of MeenyLatex up soon.
-For now, the best way to test this package is with the demo app in `./demo`.
+You can experiment with the old MiniLaTeX using this [Ellie](https://ellie-app.com/jNN8tyQdh2a1)  I will have an Ellie version of MeenyLatex up soon.
+For now, the best way to test this package is by running the demo app in `./demo`.
 Better docs soon!

-This new version renders LaTeX source text into `Html a` rather than `String` representing Html.
-The new
+*Changes:* (1) MeenyLatex renders LaTeX source text into `Html a` rather than `String` representing Html.
+(2) The
-`Driver` module uses this renderer as does the demo app.
-There is also a major change in the way MathJax is called to render formulas.
+`Driver` module uses the `Html a` renderer as does the demo app.
+(3) MathJax is called to render formulas using custom elements (courtesy of @luke), rather than using ports.
-Rather than use ports, one now uses custom elements courtesy of @luke.

-I will also re-expose a `Driver` module which uses the `String` renderer.
+I plan to re-expose a `Driver` module which uses the `String` renderer.
 This is needed for printing.

 Note:  Since this is the experimental version,